Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

-To achieve this, any excitation process $\Delta\mathcal{U}_{if} > 0$ has to be associated to a negative ${\rm Re}[q_{if}]$, while any de-excitation process $\Delta\mathcal{U}_{if} < 0$ should occur with positive quasiprobability.
-It is worth observing that for the task of work extraction, the imaginary parts of KDQ do not play an effective role, since they do not affect the average work.
-Also notice that enhanced extractable work, enabled by negativity, can be experimentally demonstrated, not by means of a procedure based on sequential measurements, but via a procedure that is able to reconstruct KDQ [see Sec.~\ref{subsec:meas_QP}].
+To achieve this, any excitation process $\Delta\mathcal{U}_{if} > 0$ has to be associated to a negative ${\rm Re}[q_{if}]$, while any de-excitation process $\Delta\mathcal{U}_{if} < 0$ should occur with a positive quasiprobability.
+It is worth observing that, in the case a KDQ distribution of work is taken into account, the imaginary parts of KDQ do not play an effective role for the task of work extraction, since they do not affect the average work.

-What really matters to get enhanced work extraction is to ensure non-classical behaviours in the time-distribution of negativity, namely the distribution over time of the quasiprobabilities with negative real part.
-In fact, it is not crucial for the non-positivity functional $\aleph$ to take a large value, but that a significant negativity is associated to a positive `anomalous' energy variations $\Delta\mathcal{U}_{if}>0$.
+What really matters to get enhanced work extraction is to ensure nonclassical behaviours in the time-distribution of negativity, namely the distribution over time of the quasiprobabilities with negative real part.
+In fact, it is not necessarily crucial for the nonpositivity functional $\aleph$ to take a large value, but that a significant negativity is associated to a positive `anomalous' energy variations $\Delta\mathcal{U}_{if}>0$.
 At the same time, work extraction is enhanced when negative values of $\Delta\mathcal{U}_{if}$ occur with the largest possible positive quasiprobability $q_{if}$.
 The interplay of all these conditions is model-dependent and depends on the specific parameters that rule the dynamics of the work process.
 Therefore, it is evident that attaining enhanced work extraction stems from an optimization routine that makes Eqs.~\eqref{conditions_enhanced_WE} valid in a given time interval of the work protocol.